kubernetes/enhancements/keps/sig-node/1287-in-place-update-pod-resources/README.md

 To compute the Node resources allocated to Pods, it must consider pending resizes, as described by Status.Resize.

-For containers which have Status.Resize = "InProgress" or "Infeasible", it can simply use Status.ContainerStatus[i].AllocatedResources.
+For containers which have `Status.Resize = "Infeasible"`, it can simply use `Status.ContainerStatus[i].Resources`.

-For containers which have Status.Resize = "Proposed", it must be pessimistic and assume that the resize will be imminently accepted.
-Therefore it must use the larger of the Pod's Spec...Resources.Requests and Status...AllocatedResources values
+For containers which have `Status.Resize = "Proposed"` or `"InProgress"`, it must be pessimistic and assume that the resize will be imminently accepted.
+Therefore it must use the larger of the Pod's `Spec...Resources.Requests` and `Status...Resources.Requests` values.

 ### Flow Control